Takolicious/Broblock/README.md

 }
 ```

 Convert the files into a .mcpack/mcaddon.
-Make sure that the Broblock pack is on top of the pack that you've configured, load it into Minecraft and tadah! you now have a working trades for all the packs You want to use.
+Make sure that the Broblock pack is on top of the pack that you've configured, load it into Minecraft and tadah!
+You now have working trades for all the packs you want to use.